marvinobig/recipes-wa/README.md

 # odin-recipes

-I created a HTML only recipe website that links to multiple recipes.
+I created a HTML only recipe website that links to multiple recipes to show off my newly acquired HTML skills and demonstrate my capabilites.

 ## Languages used:
 * HTML